Certification Authority Authorization (CAA) FAQ

 What is CAA and how can I create one?

 A Certificate Authority Authorization (CAA) DNS record specifies which certificate authorities (CAs) are allowed to issue certificates for a domain.
 This record reduces the chance of unauthorized certificate issuance and promotes standardization across your organization.

-CAA records added by Cloudflare
+What CAA records are added by Cloudflare?